 2. Pull Combo

 Works butt, thighs, abs

 Stand with feet hip-width apart, arms bent at 90 degrees, with your left hand near your hip and your right hand up by your face, like a sprinter.
-Bend and lift your left knee toward your chest, then lean torso forward, extending your left arm forward and left leg back, as shown.
+Bend and lift your left knee toward your chest, then lean torso forward, extending your left arm forward and left leg back.
 Return to standing.
 Next, step your left foot behind you and lower into a lunge, arms back in sprinter position; pause.
 Rise up in one explosive motion, swinging your arms so they switch positions, lifting left knee toward chest and rising up onto toes of right foot.
 Do entire sequence 8 to 12 times; switch legs and repeat.

 3. Crossover Lunge

 Stand with your arms at shoulder height, palms facing down.
 Step forward with your right foot, crossing it in front of your left.
 Lower into a curtsy-like lunge (making sure your right knee doesn’t extend past your toes); at the same time, twist your torso to the right.
 Untwist, pushing off your right foot to return to start.
 Do 8 to 12 reps; switch legs and repeat.

 Bending forward, place your hands on the floor in front of your toes.
 From here, walk your hands forward, until you reach a plank position.
 Do a push-up, then inch back to start, keeping your core engaged.
 Do 8 to 12 reps.

 Works obliques, back, shoulders